RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Proposed Design

 1. The VM is **correct without trapping**.
+1. Program execution begins at cell 1 (not cell 0).
 1. Its termination results in **success or failure** (0 or 1).
 1. The only cause of VM success is:
     1. The halt opcode (0xff).